What is Eid al-Fitr and how do Muslims celebrate the Islamic holiday?

 For some Muslims, this year’s Eid comes amid significant changes in their communities.

-In Gaza, this will be the second Eid al-Fitr to fall during the Israel-Hamas war.
+In Gaza, this will be the second Eid al-Fitr since the start of the Israel-Hamas war.
 Israel ended its ceasefire with Hamas in Gaza by launching a surprise wave of strikes that killed hundreds of people.
 Israeli Prime Minister Benjamin Netanyahu ordered the strikes after Hamas refused Israeli demands to free half of the remaining hostages as a precondition for extending the ceasefire.
 Earlier this month, Israel halted deliveries of food, fuel, medicine and other supplies to Gaza.

 The resumption of war changed the fortunes of Palestinians in Gaza who had started observing Ramadan under a fragile ceasefire.
 Israel’s campaign in Gaza has killed more than 50,000 Palestinians, according to Gaza’s Health Ministry.
 The war was sparked by the Oct.
 7, 2023 attack on Israel in which Hamas-led militants killed some 1,200 people and took about 250 hostages.